KarolinaGa/How_to_Start_a_Podcast/Publishing.md

 # Publishing
 ---

 Now that you’ve recorded and edited your first episode, it’s time to publish it!
-If you want people to find your podcast, you have to publish it on podcast [directories] (Glossary.html) such as Spotify or Google Podcast.
+If you want people to find your podcast, you have to publish it on podcast [directories](Glossary.html) such as Spotify or Google Podcast.
 To do that, you have to choose a hosting platform, create a Podcast [RSS feed](Glossary.html), and submit it to directories.

 Follow these steps to publish you first episode: